 - Improved error messages that are more user-friendly

 - New test cases

 - New examples

 - Compiler performance patches

-- Minor typo fixes in the documentation, code, comments (please directly make a pull request for minor issues like these)
+- Typo fixes in the documentation, code or comments (please directly make a pull request for minor issues like these)

 How to contribute bug fixes and new features¶

 Issues marked with “good first issue” are great chances for starters.

 - Please first leave a note (e.g. I know how to fix this and would like to help!) on the issue, so that people know someone is already working on it.
 This helps prevent redundant work;

 - If no core developer has commented and described a potential solution on the issue, please briefly describe your plan, and wait for a core developer to reply before you start.
 This helps keep implementations simple and effective.